Cargill/splinter/cli/man/splinter-circuit-template.1.md

 with the Splinter CLI).
 This template can be used as a model for other circuit templates.

+All available templates are located in the default circuit templates directory, `/usr/share/splinter/circuit-templates`.

 FLAGS
 =====
 `-h`, `--help`